ghostCoder/zip-download/README.md

 ## Options that you can pass

-**downloadFileName (String)** - Name of the zipped file downloaded (optional)
+**downloadFileName (String)** - Name of the zipped file downloaded.

+Default: `zipped_files`

-**maxZIPSize (Integer)** - Maximum size of the zip file downloaded. if total downloaded file size increases this, it will be split into multiple zips. (default, 2GB)
+**maxZIPSize (Integer)** - Maximum size of the zip file downloaded.
+If total downloaded file size increases this, it will be split into multiple zips.

+Default: `2000000000` (2GB).
+The maximum possible value for `maxZIPSize` is 2GB as of now.

-**downloadBigFiles (Boolean)** - If false, files greater than maxZIPSize are not downloaded.
-If true, those files are downloaded separately. (default, true)
+**downloadBigFiles (Boolean)** - If false, files greater than `maxZIPSize` are not downloaded.
+If true, those files are downloaded separately.

+Default: `true`

-**statusCallback (Function)** - This is callback is called continuously to update the download status.
-It is passed the count of downloaded assets till that momemt.
+**statusCallback (Function)** - This function is called whenever the download status changes for any file being downloaded.
+It can be used to update the download status.
+It is passed the count of downloaded assets till that moment.

 **onComplete (Function)** - This is called on completion of the download.
-When it is called, it is passed a summary of the download.
+When it is called, it is passed a summary object of the download.
 That object contains -

 * numberOfDownloadedAssets
 * numberOfFailedAssets